GSK, Sanofi say COVID-19 shot won’t be ready until late 2021

 LONDON (AP) — Drugmakers GlaxoSmithKline and Sanofi said Friday that their potential COVID-19 vaccine won’t be ready until late next year because they need to improve the shot’s effectiveness in older people.

-The companies said early trials showed the vaccine produced an “insufficient” immune response in older adults, demonstrating the need to refine the product so it protects people of all ages.
-London-based GSK and Paris-based Sanofi, now expect the vaccine to be available in the fourth quarter of 2021.
+The companies said early trials showed the vaccine produced an “insufficient” immune response in people over 60 because it didn’t contain enough of the material that triggers the production of disease-fighting antibodies.
+They said they plan to reformulate the vaccine and do more testing, which is likely to delay approval to the fourth quarter of 2021 from the middle of the year.

+The delay is a setback for plans to vaccinate large numbers of people around the world amid a pandemic that has already taken more than 1.5 million lives.
+GSK and Sanofi plan to produce up to 1 billion doses of their COVID-19 vaccine annually, and they have signed agreements to supply millions of doses to the U.S., European Union, Canada and developing countries.

-While researchers around the world are racing to develop COVID-19 vaccines, the setback announced by Sanofi and GSK shows the challenges scientists face as they try to condense a process that usually takes years into a matter of months.
+The difficulties underscore the challenges scientists face as they race to develop COVID-19 vaccines, condensing a process that usually takes years into a matter of months.
 Researchers in Australia said Friday they were abandoning their own vaccine candidate because it produced false positive results to HIV tests.

-Public health experts say several vaccines will be needed to end the pandemic, which has killed more than 1.5 million people worldwide, because of the challenges in rapidly producing and distributing enough doses to vaccinate billions of people.
+Public health experts say several vaccines will be needed to end the pandemic, because of the challenges in rapidly producing and distributing enough doses to vaccinate billions of people.

+Dr. Penny Ward, a visiting professor in pharmaceutical medicine at King’s College London, said the setback is even more significant because Sanofi is a leading producer of flu vaccines and has large-scale manufacturing capacity.

+The delay “will impact their ability to (make) the millions of doses that have been pre-ordered because they have to sort out this dose-response effect question,” she said.
+“Very unfortunate, I would say.’’

 A vaccine produced by U.S. drugmaker Pfizer and German partner BioNTech has been authorized for widespread use in the U.K. and a handful of other countries.
 A U.S. government advisory panel on Thursday endorsed use of the Pfizer vaccine, putting the country one step away from launching its own mass vaccination program.

+The manufacturing problem was first reported by Stat, a website that focuses on health and medical news.

-GSK and Sanofi said they were confident of their vaccine’s ultimate success due to positive results from other tests.
+GSK and Sanofi said their research to date makes them confident the vaccine will ultimately be successful.

-In adults 18 to 49, the vaccine produced an immune response comparable to patients who had recovered from COVID-19, the companies said.
-In addition, they reported positive results from a “challenge study” in which non-human primates were intentionally exposed to the virus.
+In adults 18 to 49, the vaccine produced an immune response comparable to patients who had recovered from COVID-19, the companies said, citing results from the early stage trials.

+In addition, GSK and Sanofi have now tested a reformulated version of the vaccine on non-human primates.
+Those tests showed that the vaccine protected against lung damage and reduced the amount of virus in the nose and lungs in two to four days.

+The companies plan to start a new early-stage trial of the vaccine in February.
+That study will compare the immune response in volunteers who get the Sanofi-GSK vaccine with the response in others who receive an already approved vaccine.
+If those results are positive, they plan to start a large-scale trial to prove the vaccine’s safety and effectiveness in the second quarter.

 The vaccine had proven safe and produced a “robust response” to COVID-19 during Phase One trials, researchers said in a statement.
 While it would have been possible to re-engineer the vaccine to avoid the problem with false positives, this would have taken too much time in the midst of the pandemic, they said.